Miss Amanda Jones

-"Miss Amanda Jones" is a song written by Mick Jagger and Keith Richards for The Rolling Stones album Between the Buttons, released early in 1967.
+"Miss Amanda Jones" is a song by the English rock band the Rolling Stones, featured on their 1967 album Between the Buttons.
+Written by Mick Jagger and Keith Richards, the track stands out as a return to their raw rock and roll sound on an album that otherwise heavily experimented with baroque pop and psychedelia.
+It is widely believed that the lyrics were inspired by Amanda Lear, a prominent figure in the London social scene at the time.

 Inspiration

-The song is believed to have been inspired by Amanda Lear, a French singer and model, who was a friend of Brian Jones.
+The song was inspired by Amanda Lear, a French singer and model, who was a friend of Brian Jones.
 Philippe Margotin and Jean-Michael Guesdon in their book The Rolling Stones: All the Songs state that they consider the song to be the prototype for the early seventies sound of the Rolling Stones, with the combination of Jagger's and Richard's voices and the "rhythm riff".

+Tributes

-The character Amanda Jones, played by Lea Thompson in the 1987 film Some Kind of Wonderful is believed to have been named after the name of this song.
-The film features a cover of the song "Miss Amanda Jones", recorded that year by The March Violets, which Ira Robbins describes as "amazingly catchy".
+The character Amanda Jones, played by Lea Thompson in the 1987 film Some Kind of Wonderful was named after this song.
+Other characters in the film were named in honor of the Rolling Stones, such as Keith (played by Eric Stoltz and Watts (played by Mary Stuart Masterson).
+The film features a then-current cover of the song recorded by The March Violets, which Ira Robbins describes as "amazingly catchy".